Juan Agudelo: New England Revolution

 Agudelo was traded to New England Revolution in exchange for allocation money on May 7, 2013.
 Agudelo made his New England debut in a 2–0 win over Houston Dynamo and he was credited with their second goal which was originally given as an own goal.
-He then scored against Toronto FC and the Vancouver Whitecaps before being ruled out for a month with a knee injury.
+He then scored against Toronto FC and Vancouver Whitecaps FC before being ruled out for a month with a knee injury.
 In August 2013 Agudelo began to attract interest from English Premier League side Stoke City.
 Agudelo returned from injury on August 17, against Chicago Fire and scored a spectacular back-heel goal in a 2–0 victory.
+The strike was subsequently a finalist for MLS Goal of the Year.
+MLS listed Agudelo at no. 6 on its annual "24 under 24" list of best young players for the 2013 season.